 For optimization, you need to first find out the saturation point of your preferred marketing channels.
-That is a must in order to optimize your media spend across the channels for maximum and increase RoI using marketing mix model (MMM).
+That is a must in order to optimize your media spend across the channels for maximum and increase ROI using the marketing mix model (MMM).

 For this, we use your enterprise data and variables to develop an algorithm-based model to forecast your sales.
-Our predictive modeling allows maximizing sales for a laid down budget.
-All of which will ultimately tell the marketer in you on how to precisely budget for all your marketing channels, and so sell more with less.
+Our predictive modeling allows for maximizing sales for a laid-down budget.
+All of which will ultimately tell the marketer in you how to precisely budget for all your marketing channels, and so sell more with less.

 Effectively Reduce Cost Per Acquisition

 CPA is a marketing metric that measures the total cost of a customer’s movements that lead to a conversion.
 Conversion could mean one or all of the following: a click, a sign-up, a sale, or a download.

 Obviously, the lower your CPA, the better use of your marketing budget.
 Our regression models help you cut down your CPA by as much as 30 percent by identifying channels that are more effective than others, and re-routing budgets to them.

 Our Marketing Mix Models (MMM) Come With That Extra Zing

 Who does not love extras?
 Express Analytics’ use of the latest ridge-regression and evolutionary algorithms give our Marketing Mix Models that extra edge.